Git Integration for Jira Cloud Documentation

 Manual indexing

-Indexing is not run on disabled integrations/repositories.
+The system does not run indexing on disabled integrations/repositories.

 Reindex all